SammySpinsAYarn/Blog/_posts/2023-04-25-why-i-prefer-npcs.md

 S﻿econdly, it is the variety.
 Are they a henchman with nothing beyond malevelonce and some level of grime?
 Are they a shop assistant ready with a smile?
 Are they a mercurial person with needed information and suspect intentions?

 T﻿hirdly, there is an element of roleplay that appeals.
-More and more people are aspiring to a
+More and more people are aspiring to a more settled life rather than the grand escapades of heroes, be that due to financial, physical or personal limitations and preferences.